Frequently Asked Questions

 What are the lunch facilities at the college?

-Cadbury College has its own restaurant area (The Hub) and a Coffee Shop, which are open daily.
+Cadbury College has its own restaurant area (Eat Central) and a Coffee Shop, which are open daily.
 Lunch break is 1 hour long, and students can purchase hot and cold food from the counter.
 There is plenty of seating for all students to relax and socialise during the breaktimes.

 Am I able to view the college before I start?

 Of course!
 And we actively encourage that you do visit us.
-The college hosts two Open Events each academic year, which are great opportunities to see the college in full swing and chat to the teaching staff.
-If you’d like to see the college on a more low-key basis, you can reserve a space on our Tour and Talk sessions too.
-These are held on a monthly basis between November and March.
-There are also opportunities later in the year to visit the college; Prospective Parent’s Evening, Introduction Day and individual school taster days.
+The college hosts plenty of Open Events each academic year, which are great opportunities to see the college in full swing and chat to the teaching staff.
+If you’d like to see the college on a more low-key basis, you can reserve a space on our Tour and Talk sessions in the summer term.
+There are also opportunities later in the year to visit the college: Prospective Parents’ Evening, Applicant Discovery Day and individual school taster days.

 How do I get to the college?